elasticluster/elasticluster/docs/install.rst

 The source code of ElastiCluster is on `GitHub`_, if you want to test the latest development version you can clone the `github elasticluster repository`_.

-Please follow the instructions in section `Install required dependencies`:ref: before proceeding.
+Please follow the instructions in section `Install required dependencies`_ before proceeding.

 You will need the ``git`` command in order to be able to clone it, and